microsoft/vscode-gradle/README.md

 }
 ```

-You should now see a `debug` command next to the `run` command in the Gradle Tasks view.
+You should now see a `debug` command next to the `run` command in the Gradle Projects view.
 The `debug` command will start the Gradle task with [jdwp](https://docs.oracle.com/en/java/javase/11/docs/specs/jpda/conninv.html#oracle-vm-invocation-options) `jvmArgs` and start the vscode Java debugger.

 ![Debug Screencast](images/debug-screencast.gif?1)